Skip to content

 Price Breakdown

-For the Nike Free Metcon 5, you can expect to pay $120 USD which is in line with what the prior Nike Free Metcon models have cost.
-Personally, I think the price of this shoe is pretty fair for what they offer.
+The Nike Free Metcon 5 costs $120 USD, which is in line with the cost of the prior Nike Free Metcon models.
+Personally, I think the price of this shoe is pretty fair for what it offers.

 In addition, if you like the Nike Free Metcon training shoe line then I think you’ll find this model to be worth your investment as they perform well and have some nice upper improvements.